 Configure Graphic Annotation

-- In ArcCatalog, right-click the ArcFM annotation feature class that will store public redlines and select ArcFM Properties Manager.
+- In ArcCatalog, right-click the ArcFM annotation feature class that stores public redlines and select ArcFM Properties Manager.
 If you are creating a new annotation class, it must have a type of ArcFM Annotation Feature.
-It also requires a text field that will hold the name of the associated graphic favorite.
-This field will require a model name (assigned below).
+It also requires a text field that holds the name of the associated graphic favorite.
+This field requires a model name (assigned below).
 The annotation layer must be registered as versioned and have the appropriate permissions assigned to allow users access to it.

 - On the Model Names tab, assign the PUBLICANNOTATIONTARGET model name.